siddhantgupta99/Cleaning-Boat/README.md

 # Cleaning-Boat
-Simulates a Boat to clean Ocean Debris
+Simulates an Autonomous Boat to clean Ocean Debris